Gbury/mSAT/src/mcsat/README.md

 McSat theories have different interfaces and requirements than classic SMT theories.
 The good point of these additional requirements is that it becomes easier to combine theories, since the assignments allow theories to exchange information about the equality of terms.
-In a context where there are multple theories, they each have to handle the following operations:
+In a context where there are multiple theories, they each have to handle the following operations:

-- return an assignement value for a given term
+- return an assignment value for a given term
-- receive a new assignemnt value for a term (the assignemnt may, or not, have been done by another theory)
+- receive a new assignment value for a term (the assignment may, or not, have been done by another theory)
-- receive a new assertion (i.e an atomic formula asseted to be true by the sat solver)
+- receive a new assertion (i.e an atomic formula asserted to be true by the sat solver)

-With assignments, the reason for a theory returning UNSAT now becomes when some term has no potential assignemnt value because of past assignemnts and assertions, (or in some cases, an assignments decided by a theory A is incompatible with the possible assignments of the same term according to theory B).
+With assignments, the reason for a theory returning UNSAT now becomes when some term has no potential assignment value because of past assignments and assertions, (or in some cases, an assignments decided by a theory A is incompatible with the possible assignments of the same term according to theory B).

 When returning UNSAT, the theory must, as usual return a conflict clause.
-The conflcit clause must be a tautology, and such that every atomic proposition in it must evaluate to false using assignments.
+The conflict clause must be a tautology, and such that every atomic proposition in it must evaluate to false using assignments.